10 Simple Front Yard Fence Ideas

 If you prefer something bright, timeless and ultra-low maintenance, PVC fencing is also a great option.
 It gives you the classic white-fence look without the constant repainting or risk of warping.
 PVC is a strong, classic choice no matter the style, so whether you go for either a PVC full-privacy style or a more open post-and-rail design, it’ll keep your garden looking crisp.

-3. Build Layers with Thoughtful Garden Beds
+3. Build Complexity with Thoughtful Garden Beds

 Front yard landscaping ideas often rely on height and depth to create a dynamic, inviting space.
 Creating layered garden beds is one of the easiest ways to add structure while designing with garden plants in mind.
 Use a mix of small shrubs, ornamental grasses, and low-maintenance natives to achieve long-lasting shape, texture and seasonal colour.
 Again, for tighter spaces in need of small garden landscaping ideas, PVC planter boxes are an excellent solution as they allow you to neatly layer plants and maintain clean symmetry.

-4. Connect Front Features with Prominent Pathways
+5. Connect Front Features with Prominent Pathways

 Pathways guide movement.
 When done well, they create a flow that unites the different elements of your front yard.
 Consider using composite decking to form a raised walkway that threads between gates, garden beds, planters, doors, sheds and other features.
 Unlike traditional timber, composite boards are built to withstand the harsh Australian climate, resisting moisture, fading, rotting, warping and even termite damage, making them ideal for life under the Aussie sun.
 White and lighter-toned boards also reflect heat, keeping the pathway comfortable to walk on even in summer.